-1.4.2 Constraints (optional)
+1.4.2 Constraints

-Constraint specification is optional.
+The use of constraints is optional.
 There is no specific requirement to define primary keys, foreign keys or check constraints.
 However, if constraints are used, they must satisfy the following requirements:

-- They must be specified using SQL.
+• They must be specified using SQL.
 There is no specific implementation requirement.
-For example, CREATE TABLE, ALTER TABLE, and CREATE TRIGGER are all valid statements; - Constraints must be enforced either at the statement level or at the transaction level;
+For example, CREATE TABLE, ALTER TABLE, and CREATE TRIGGER are all valid statements;

+- Constraints must be enforced either at the statement level or at the transaction level;

-- All defined constraints must be enforced and validated before the load test is complete (see Clause 0);
+- All defined constraints must be enforced and validated before the load test is complete (see Clause 1.4.2);

 - Any subset of the constraints listed below may be specified.
 No additional constraints may be used.

 - 1.4.2.1 Nulls: The NOT NULL attribute may be used for any column.

 - 1.4.2.2 Primary keys: Any of the following primary keys may be defined:

 - P_PARTKEY;

 - S_SUPPKEY;

 - PS_PARTKEY, PS_SUPPKEY;

 - C_CUSTKEY;

 - O_ORDERKEY;

 - L_ORDERKEY, L_LINENUMBER;

-- N NATIONKEY;
+- N_NATIONKEY;

 - R_REGIONKEY.